tlevine/occupar/readme.md

-that suggest that direction, but the questionnaire gives us no formal idea about the direction of causality; for example, it could be that the choice never to participate leads to overstatement of reasons against participation and of life stresses.
+that suggest that direction, but the questionnaire gives us no formal idea about the direction of causality; for example, it could be that the choice never to participate leads to overstatement of reasons against participation and of external stresses.

 ## Conclusion
-Life stresses mediate an association between negative perception of activism and a decision never to participate in Occupy CUNY.
+external stresses mediate an association between negative perception of activism and a decision never to participate in Occupy CUNY.
 For interpreting the direction of this relationship, the following plot is helpful.